-The Monetary Units list (Figure 2.4) allows you three choices (\$, \$1,000's, \$1,000,000's) for monetary units.
+The Monetary Units list (see Figure 2.4, page 2-4) allows you three choices (\$, \$1,000's, \$1,000,000's) for monetary units.
 For example, \$1,000's (the default) indicates all values will be in \$1000's.
 These are used as labels only.

-System Units (Figure 2.4) is a flag indicating that all units for the study data entry and output reports will be either SI (metric) or English.
+System Units (see Figure 2.4, page 2-4) is a flag indicating that all units for the study data entry and output reports will be either SI (metric) or English.
 These are also used as labels only.
 No conversions are made in the program.

 Price information allows you to globally adjust the price data from the year the damage survey data was compiled to an updated year.
-In the Surveyed Year box (Figure 2.4), enter the year associated with the original structure inventory survey flood damage values.
+In the Surveyed Year box (see Figure 2.4, page 2-4), enter the year associated with the original structure inventory survey flood damage values.
 It must be a numeric four digit value greater than 1900.
 It is used as a label only.

-In the Updated Year box (Figure 2.4) enter the price year associated with the updated price index.
+In the Updated Year box (see Figure 2.4, page 2-4) enter the price year associated with the updated price index.
 It is also a numeric four digit value.
 It must be greater than or equal to the surveyed year (default is surveyed year).

-In the Updated Price Index box (Figure 2.4) enter the updated price index used to update all economic (structure damage) values to present (or other) values.
+In the Updated Price Index box (see Figure 2.4, page 2-4) enter the updated price index used to update all economic (structure damage) values to present (or other) values.
 It can be any numeric value between 0.00 and 100.00.
 If blank, it is assumed to be the same index value as the surveyed year with no adjustments made to the economic data.
 This value can be overridden by damage category, see Chapter 8 for further information.